10 Simple Tips And Remedies to Relieve Hemorrhoid Itching.

 8. Sit on a Donut Cushion

 When you sit on a hard surface, you're putting constant pressure on swollen tissue, squeezing it against the surrounding skin all day.

-That steady compression is a major driver of that nagging, persistent itch that gets worse the longer you sit.
+A donut cushion has a hole in the middle that takes all the pressure off the area completely.
 If you work at a desk or spend a lot of time sitting, this is a simple game-changer.

 9. Watch What You Eat During a Flare-Up